Horses With Asthma – Possible Symptoms and What to Do

 Equine asthma, also known as “heaves” or chronic obstructive bronchitis, is a common condition in horses.
 It is a chronic respiratory disease caused by inflammation of the airways.

-Symptoms of equine asthma:
+Symptoms of Equine Asthma:

 Horses with asthma show a variety of symptoms that may indicate respiratory problems.
 Some of the most common symptoms are: